PUBLIC NOTICE

-Westchester County hereby announces its Federal Fiscal Year 2022-2024 goal of 5.00 percent for FTA Disadvantaged Business Enterprise projects.
-The proposed goal and rationale are available for inspection between 8 a.m. and 5 p.m., Monday through Friday at the Department of Public Works and Transportation, 148 Martine Avenue 5th Floor, White Plains, NY 10601, until July 12, 2021.
-To receive a copy of the goal, contact Michael Swee by phone at (914) 995-1647 or by e-mail at mas9@westchestergov.com.
+Westchester County hereby announces its Federal Fiscal Year 2025-2027 goal of 4.00 percent for FTA Disadvantaged Business Enterprise projects.
+The proposed goal and rationale are available for inspection between 8 a.m. and 5 p.m., Monday through Friday at the Department of Public Works and Transportation, 148 Martine Avenue 5th Floor, White Plains, NY 10601, for 30 days from the date of this publication.
+Additionally, a virtual public meeting to discuss the proposed goal will be held on October 9th 2024 at 5pm.
+To receive a copy of the goal and/or to participate in the public meeting, contact Paul Chenard by phone at (914) 995-2434 or by e-mail at pqcm@westchestercountyny.gov

-Comments on the DBE goal will be accepted until July 12, 2021 and can be sent to Bridget Gibbons, Deputy Director, Economic Development, Westchester County Office Building - 9th Floor, Room 916C, 148 Martine Avenue, White Plains, NY 10601.
-You may contact Ms. Gibbons by phone at (914) 995-2952 or by e-mail at bgibbons@westchestergov.com.
+Comments on the DBE goal will be accepted for 30 days from the date of this publication and can be sent to Bridget Gibbons, Director of Economic Development, Westchester County Office Building - 9th Floor, Room 916C, 148 Martine Avenue, White Plains, NY 10601.
+You may contact Ms. Gibbons by phone at (914) 995-2952 or by e-mail at BGibbons@westchestercountyny.gov

 FAQ